Friedel-Crafts alkylation

 the monomer styrene polymerising to form polystyrene

-We could imagine that styrene (phenylethene) could simply be made by the addition of chloroethene to benzene via a Friedel-Crafts alkylation reaction as shown below, however Friedel-Crafts alkylation reactions involving the addition of vinylic group (contains a C=C ) fail, they simply don't work, it is also worth mentioning perhaps that Friedel-Crafts reactions also fail with aryl halides, that is halides joined to an aromatic ring, this is outlined below:
+We could imagine that styrene (phenylethene) could simply be made by the addition of chloroethene to benzene via a Friedel-Crafts alkylation reaction as shown below, however Friedel-Crafts alkylation reactions involving the addition of a vinylic group (contains a C=C ) fail, they simply don't work, it is also worth mentioning perhaps that Friedel-Crafts reactions also fail with aryl halides, that is halides joined to an aromatic ring, this is outlined below:

 This is a little disappointing since it would seem to be the most obvious route for the synthesis of styrene.
 However recall from the electrophilic substitution mechanism that one of the key steps is the attack of the pi(π) delocalised electrons in the aromatic ring on a carbocation, so all that is needed to manufacture styrene (phenylethene) is an alternative route to get an ethyl group (-C2H5) onto a benzene ring.
 The attached ethyl group (-C2H5) could then be dehydrogenated to form the desired phenylethene or styrene.

-One of the first mechanisms you probably learned in organic chemistry was electrophilic addition of hydrogen bromide and hydrogen chloride to alkenes.
+One of the first mechanisms you probably learned in organic chemistry was electrophilic addition of hydrogen bromide and hydrogen chloride to unsaturated alkenes.
 Here the polar hydrogen halide adds across the carbon carbon double bond (C=C) to form an alkyl carbocation, this is shown in the diagram below.
 In electrophilic addition reactions the intermediate carbocation reacts with a chloride or bromide ion to give the final product.
 However we require the intermediate alkyl carbocation to add to an aromatic ring instead of reacting with a chloride or bromide ion.
 To achieve this a Lewis acid is added.
 The Lewis acid will intercept any chloride or bromide ions present, leaving the alkyl carbocation free to react with the aromatic ring.
 This is shown below:

-conversion of ethylbenzene into styrene or phenylethene
+Mechanism and equations to show the conversion of ethylbenzene into styrene or phenylethene

 Example 2- Cumene